filocodeadmin/BuildingBlocks/README.md

 - Base & abstract classes
 - Interfaces
 - Tiered - UI | Business | Data
-- Database tables & procedures - Get, Update, Delete
+- Database tables & procedures - Get, Create/Update, Delete

 ## Uses
 - You can download it for personal use